wp-plugins/voter-plugin/readme.txt

 1. Unzip and upload plugin folder to your /wp-content/plugins/ directory  OR Go to wp-admin > plugins > Add new Plugin & Upload plugin zip.
 2. Go to wp-admin > Plugins(left menu) > Activate the plugin
 3. See the plugin option link with plugin description on plugin activation page or directly access from wp-admin > Settings(left menu) > VOTER
+4. Get translate your plugin to another language by google tutorial :: http://barry.coffeesprout.com/translating-po-files-using-google-translate/

 == Screenshots ==
 1. Plugin Activation